1. Home

 Where the Tucson really impresses, though, is on passenger space.
 There’s absolutely loads of the stuff, especially in the rear of the five-seat cabin, meaning that a tall passenger can sit comfortably behind a similarly lofty driver, and travelling three-abreast on the rear bench won’t be uncomfortable, either.
 Meanwhile, boot space that measures up to 620 litres is among the most generous luggage figures in the class.

 There’s no diesel engine on offer, so you choose between petrol, mild hybrid, conventional hybrid and plug-in hybrid powertrains.
-There isn’t a duffer among them, but do bear in mind that the more electrification your Tuscon has, the smaller the boot space you get.
+There isn’t a duffer among them, but do bear in mind that the more electrification your Tuscon has, the smaller the boot space becomes.
 The ride isn’t quite as forgiving as some cars in the class, but it’s comfortable enough and things stay impressively tidy and controlled in the corners.

-Used prices from £16,000
+Used prices from £83,000

 8/10

-The Citroen C5 Aircross is a large and quirky family SUV that majors on comfort and practicality.
 We particularly like the interior, which has three individual rear seats and a large boot that will cope with everything your family can throw at it.
 It also seems designed for the rough-and-tumble of family life, with hard-wearing materials and plenty of storage.

 Unlike some of its rivals, the C5 Aircross doesn’t pretend to be a sporty car.
-The handling is soft and comfort-orientated, which means the suspension will soak up the lumps and bumps in the road without passing any unpleasant rattles or movements to the cabin.
+The handling is soft and comfort-orientated, which means the suspension will soak up the lumps and bumps in the road without passing any unpleasant rattles or thumps to the cabin.

 6. Nissan Qashqai

-Used prices from £17,000
+Used prices from £14,000

 8/10